jarrekk/Jalpc/README.md

 ### Bilingual Page

+The landing page of the blog is bilingual page,when you click national flag,the page language changes.The fllowing is how to set up bilingual page.

 #### Step 1

 To add i18 support for your app you need to define what text you would like to translate.
 The best way to define your text is to store it in external json file.
 For example: